tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 openDesk now enforces restrictions on the characters allowed in directory and filenames by explicitly disallowing the following set: `* " | ? ; : \ / ~ < >`

-The reason is that desktop clients can not handle all characters due to restrictions in the underlying operating system and therefor syncing these directories and/or files will fail.
+The reason is that desktop clients can not handle all characters due to restrictions in the underlying operating system and therefore syncing these directories and/or files will fail.

 This change was introduced because desktop clients cannot reliably handle certain characters due to operating system limitations, causing file synchronization to fail when these characters are present.